 There are additional top-level domains that are now recognized on the Internet.
 They include:

 Some countries use a sub-domain or geographical domain as part of their address.
 Fox example, an academic institution such as Oxford University in the United Kingdom can use ac.uk.
 An example of a URL with this domain is http://www.ox.ac.uk/.

 The Internet is composed of local, regional, national, and worldwide computer networks.
-Each computer on the Internet can be identified by a set of unique numbers that is called an Internet Protocol (IP) address.
-The IP address is composed of four different numbers separated by periods such as 22.214.171.124.
+Each computer on the Internet can be identified by a set of unique numbers that is called an internet protocol (IP) address.
+The IP address is composed of four different numbers separated by periods such as 18.104.22.168.

 A terminal emulation protocol (or Internet program) used to connect a computer to a remote host or server.
 Telnet is one of the oldest Internet activities and is primarily used to access online databases or to read articles stored on university servers.

-A Web page is a single hypertext file or a page that is part of a Web site.
+A single hypertext file or a page that is part of a Web site.

-A Website is a collection of World Wide Web pages or files.
+A collection of World Wide Web pages or files.